rust-stuco/lectures/week4/slides.md

 * We refer to these as _generic_ types
 * Think of it as being able to fill in any type you want in place of `T`
-* Generics allow us to replace specific types with a placeholder that represents multiple types to remove code duplication
+* Generics allow us to replace specific types with a placeholder that represents multiple types
+    * Removes code duplication

 ---